top of page

 The verb 'wane' has its etymological roots in Old English.
 It is derived from the Old English word 'wanian,' which means 'to lessen' or 'to diminish.'
 In Old English, 'wanian' was used to describe the gradual decrease or decline of something in terms of size, strength, intensity, or importance.
 Over time, this term evolved into the modern English 'wane,' retaining its fundamental meaning of a gradual diminishment or decline.
 'Wane' is often associated with the changing phases of the moon, as it describes the moon's gradual decrease in visible illumination, going from full to crescent.
 The etymology of 'wane' underscores its historical association with the idea of diminishing or lessening, whether it be the moon's light or any other aspect that gradually decreases over time.

-Quiz: Find the meaning of the verb wane:
+Find the correct meaning of the verb wane:

 Try Again!